georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

 This takes a vector and transforms it into a matrix with 2 rows and 5 columns.

-Another way is to bind columns or rows using `rbind()` and `cbind()` ("row bind" and "column bind", respectively).
+A third way is to bind columns or rows using `rbind()` and `cbind()` ("row bind" and "column bind", respectively).

 ~~~